TeamSOBITS/hsrb_navigation/README.en.md

 ## Parameters

-The following are parameters that can be configured for each robot in [param](param).
+The following are parameters that can be configured for each robot in [Param of Sobits Navigation Stack](https://github.com/TeamSOBITS/sobits_navigation_stack/tree/humble-devel/sobits_nav/param).

 | Parameter Name | Description |
 | --- | --- |